P. J. Washington: Personal life

 Washington's parents met at Middle Tennessee State, where they both played basketball.
 Upon graduation, his father became a General Manager at a car sales company and coached his middle school team, while his mother went on to become a teacher at his middle school.
 Washington has a brother, Spencer, and a sister, Alexandria.

 Washington married Alisah Chanel in October 2023, with whom he has a son, named Preston.
-He also has a son named Paul Jermaine Washington III, born in 2021 with Brittany Renner.
+He also has a son named Paul Jamaine Washington III, born in 2021 with Brittany Renner.